Maginor/INCABuilder/README.md

 The framework lets you focus on specifying parameters, input timeseries (forcings) and equations for your model and it will set up the run structure of the model and handle input/output file formats for you.
 The run speed of the models is typically very fast compared to something that is written directly in Matlab or python.

 INCABuilder can produce executables that can be run standalone or together with the graphical user interface INCAView. https://github.com/Lecheps/INCAView
 There is also the option to compile the models to .dll's that can be called and interacted with from python using our python wrapper interface.
-The python wrapper interface is great for writing your own calibration systems or for making your own plots.
+The python wrapper interface is great for writing your own calibration systems or for making your own post-processing and plots.

 ![Alt text](PythonWrapper/simplyp_plots/optimizer_MAP.png?raw=true "Example of a plot made using the framework and the python wrapper.")